-For the most part, boys and men today are doing better than before.
-There are generally better informed, more mindful of other’s space and have a sense of personal accountability.
+For the most part, men today are doing better than their ancestors.
+They are generally better informed, more mindful of others’ personal space, and have a sense of personal accountability.
 ‘Boys will be boys’ is an idea that is tossed about a lot less carelessly today.

-Where many men are doing the work needed to become better human beings there are still those struggling with simpler or at times, more complicated internal processes.
-One area where certain men seem to fumble is establishment of and consistency within relationships.
+While most men nowadays are focused on being the best versions of themselves; there are still those struggling with simpler, or at times, more complicated internal growth processes.
+One area where certain men seem to fumble is the establishment of consistency within romantic relationships.

-What is even more problematic is that many men seem to seek out women who are already committed in some capacity or the other.
+What is even more alarming is that many men seem to seek out others who are already in a committed relationship.
 So what’s this all about?
-Why is it that some men seem to have a penchant for falling for and sometimes seducing other peoples partners?
+Why is it that some men seem to have a forbidden fruit desire or inclination towards other people’s partners?
 Let’s find out.

-Many men seek out partners who are already happily committed because of negative role modeling.
-They may have seen their fathers, uncles, grandfathers or other male authority figures behave in a certain way and hence have normalized such behaviors.
+Many men seek out partners happily committed because of past negative role modeling.
+While growing up, they may have seen their fathers, uncles, grandfathers, or other male authority figures behave in a certain way and may have concluded that is how the world works.

-In such cases, it is not uncommon for such men to repeat behaviors they may have witnessed and wrongfully idealized when still young.
-Remember, a child needn’t witness their parent in action.
-Children are smart and fighting parents coupled with the eventual absence of one parent is enough for most kids to subconsciously put two and two together.
+In such cases, it is not uncommon for men to repeat the same behaviors that they may have witnessed and wrongfully idealized.
+Remember, a child does not need to see this in action.
+Children are observant and parents in a troubled relationship, coupled with the eventual absence of one parent, is enough for most kids to subconsciously put two and two together.

-When it comes to toxic elements of the patriarchy, the association of a boy or man’s worth with dominance and power play is possibly one of the most toxic.
-Many men who end up courting the partners of others or those already committed may feel quite inadequate under the surface.
+Out of all the elements of the patriarchy, the association of a man’s worth with dominance and power play is possibly the most toxic.
+Many men who end up getting romantically involved with those already committed to other people may feel quite inadequate under the surface.

-Getting someone to stray from a prior intimate commitment, particularly one with another man for such individuals serves as validation.
-In other words, the fact that the man in question could steal away, distract or charm someone devoted to another makes them feel like the alpha so to speak.
+For such individuals, getting someone to stray from a prior intimate commitment, particularly one with another man, serves as validation.
+In other words, the fact that the man in question could steal away, distract, or charm someone devoted to another man makes them feel like the alpha and feeds their ego.

 As many of you know, gender does exist on a spectrum.
-There are a lot of internal processes common to both men and women and low self-esteem is one of them.
-Like in the case of women who seek unavailable men, men who do the same may have self esteem issues.
+There are a lot of internal processes common to both men and women.
+Low self-esteem is one of them.
+Similar in the cases of women who seek unavailable men, men who do the same may have self-esteem issues.

-They may feel like no one will ever love them like the person whose side interest they are and hence, continue to engage in the relationship.
-The issue here is that the relationship in question does nothing for the low self esteem however the person involved sticks it out in the hope that things will get better.
+They may feel like no one will ever love them and which is why they continue engaging with someone for whom they are a side interest.
+The issue with this type of relationship is it does nothing for the low self esteem.
+However the person involved sticks it out in the hope that they will feel better about themselves.

 Fear of Commitment

-This model might makes sense if you were dating a divorcee or a widow but it’s a different story if the person’s partner is alive and well and their relationship is formally intact.
-A fear of committing in a relationship 100% can sometimes lead men to go for women who are unavailable including those who are married.
+This model might make sense if you were dating a divorcee or a widow but it’s a different story if the person’s partner is alive and well and their relationship is formally intact.
+A fear of committing in a relationship can sometimes lead men to go for a partner who is unavailable.

-If you’re a man who is currently involved with another man or woman who is committed, you might need to take stock of what is going on.
-If the points above don’t rattle you, think about the damage you may be doing whether knowingly or in ignorance.
+If you’re a man who is currently involved with someone who is committed, take into account the consequences of this type of relationship.
+If the points above don’t concern you, consider the damage you may be doing knowingly or unknowingly.

-The person who you are intimate with has a life that is likely being derailed because of your mutual actions.
+The person who you have a forbidden fruit relationship with has a life that is likely being derailed because of your mutual actions.
 Furthermore, you’re probably doing irreparable damage to the person’s family, particularly to the partner who is being cheated on.
-Infidelity, according to research, can result in PTSD and other problems so we’re not talking about anything small here.
+Infidelity or having romantic encounters outside of the relationship or marriage, according to research, can result in PTSD and other problems so we’re not talking about anything insufficient here.

-Further, if there are children in the picture, you’re probably impacting their lives, intellects and emotional development too.
-You might not want to think about all this but do, because chances are, you’re not a bad person!
+Further, if there are children in the picture, you’re probably impacting their lives and may be hindering their intellectual or emotional development.
+You might not want to think about all this but if you still do, indicates that you’re not a bad person altogether!

-If you’re located in Palo Alto and looking for support or counseling for infidelity, relationships, depression, anxiety or anything else, we’re here to help.
-Human beings are designed to survive.
+If you’re located in Palo Alto and looking for support with infidelity, depression, or anxiety, we’re here to help.
 What we need to do is make sure that our means of emotional survival do not put others in harm’s way!